davidcastells/BigInteger/README.md

 --test-all-performance  It tries to test the performance of most of the functions

 --test-performance      It focus on testing the performance of most important functions (specially modular exponentiation)

+## Different implementation folders

+* cpp: A C++ implementation (BigInteger class).
+It both have (object) member functions and static functions to perform various operations.

+* c: An Object Oriented C based implementation.
+It's very similar to previous (cpp) but in this case I use an structure big_integer to store the info (limb array and size) instead of a C++ class.
+Functions start with the big_integer_ prefix.

+* c_base: A C implementation.
+All functions start with the big_integer_base_ prefix.
+It assumes that a big array is used to store the limbs of different numbers.
+So functions take a pointer to the big array and also an offset index where the number starts.
+The main reason for this kind of memory access is to be able to directly address global memory in OpenCL kernels.

+* c_array: A C implementation using static arrays.
+All functions start with the big_integer_array_ prefix.
+All arrays are statically defined, so there is no support for variable length numbers.

+* c_apint: A C implementation using the ap_uint template type (unsigned version of ap_int).
+This type is used by several HLS tools to describe arbitrary length integer numbers.